michafvdw/Microbit_MaqueenPlus_WifiModule/README.md

 - 4.Jumper Wires: For connecting the ESP8266 to the micro.
 - 5.Power Supply: Batteries for the Maqueen Plus robot and the micro
 - 6. Huskylens: For recognizing objects
+- 7. Groove kit: for the connection to the ESP2866

 # Files
 Here the two different javascript files will be described